h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 + labs/materials not as comprehensive/robust as PWK.

 ### Final Verdict
-I would say, you just want to know about Windows x86 buffer overflows, (and SEH, egghunters, alphanumeric shellcode, backdooring PEs, web application static code analysis, and Windows shellcoding, etc) then stick to books and blogs.
+I would say, if you just want to know about Windows x86 buffer overflows, (and SEH, egghunters, alphanumeric shellcode, backdooring PEs, web application static code analysis, and Windows shellcoding, etc) then stick to books and blogs.
 However, if you want to set yourself apart on paper from the ever growing OSCP army and are looking for a challenge, I think the exam and certification are great for you.
 I’m very happy I took the course and was able to get through the exam, it has inspired me to continue learning.

 ## Lessons Learned